Rebirth Year Eleven

 Early to mid January.
 While others celebrate the New Year’s Eve Ball dropping, Joker and Harley Quinn rob a department store jewelry vault of its contents.
 Joker pauses to give Harley a new stolen fur coat as a gift.
 Later, Batman visits the crime scene and finds Harley’s old coat, which he shows to live TV news reporter Summer Gleason.
 At night, Joker and Harley watch the news and see the glaring evidence of their crime on display to the world.
 Not only that, but Harley has written their secret lair’s address on the label.
 Batman smashes through the window to arrest the duo, but they get away by siccing their pet hyenas (Bud and Lou) on Batman and then blowing up the building.
 A week or so later, Harley visits her pals, the Carpenter and March Harriet, who are in the middle of a hotel/spa robbery with their Wonderland Gang partners, Tweedledum and Tweedledee.
 Harley hires the Carpenter to fix up a new hideout for she and Joker.
 Across town, Commissioner Gordon meets with Bruce to tell him that a new Brazilian villainess called The Grison has stolen WayneTech R&D files.
 (The Grison is Gabriela Matias, former colleague of Harleen Quinzel and now currently one of Dr. Emile Dorian’s human-animal hybrid “creations.”)
 Joker, disguised as a cop, listens-in.
 Later, the Carpenter begins renovating an abandoned joke shop for Harley and Joker.

-–FLASHBACK: From Detective Comics #1050—and referenced in Robin 80th Anniversary 100-Page Spectacular Part 2, DC Festival of Heroes: The Asian Superhero Celebration #1 Part 1, Batman: Urban Legends #3 Part 2, the 2nd feature to Detective Comics #1055-1056, Joker Vol. 2 #15, Batman: One Bad Day – Two-Face #1, GCPD: The Blue Wall #1, and Poison Ivy #13.
+–FLASHBACK: From Detective Comics #1050—and referenced in Robin 80th Anniversary 100-Page Spectacular Part 2, DC Festival of Heroes: The Asian Superhero Celebration #1 Part 1, Batman: Urban Legends #3 Part 2, the 2nd feature to Detective Comics #1055-1056, The Joker Vol. 2 #15, Batman: One Bad Day – Two-Face #1, GCPD: The Blue Wall #1, Poison Ivy #13, and the second feature to Detective Comics #1085.
 Originally told in “CATACLYSM,” “AFTERSHOCK,” and “NO MAN’S LAND.”
 Gotham suffers a devastating earthquake, prompting the Bat-Family into action.
 In the wake of the quake, Two-Face seemingly turns good, earning the trust of Renee Montoya, who partners with him to help provide aid to ruined neighborhoods.
 Meanwhile, the US government refuses to provide emergency assistance or federal aid to the beleaguered city, turning it into an official “No Man’s Land”—a veritable war zone rampant with extreme gang violence.
 Of course, this unconstitutional mess proves to be even more of a disaster than the natural one.
 During this fiasco, sectarian warfare breaks out, with rival gangs marking their territories with graffiti symbols.
 Batman and Huntress (Helena Bertinelli) begin spraying graffiti Bat-symbols as well, eventually taking control of several gang territories.
 Dr. Leslie Thompkins sets up a safe zone clinic in the center of the beleaguered ruins of the city.
 Poison Ivy takes over Robinson Park and does remote battle with the Batman and company only for the heroes to learn that she’s actually been captured and controlled by Clayface (Basil Karlo).
 The heroes defeat Clayface and rescue Poison Ivy, allowing her to stay in control of the park.
 Meanwhile, Penguin and Black Mask become a major overlords, running large portions of “No Man’s Land.”
-Batman appoints Oracle’s field agent, ten-year-old Cassie Cain as the new Batgirl!
-(Joker Vol. 2 #11 tells us Cassie is still a teenager by 2021, which places her at this young age for her Batgirl debut.)
-Eventually, Black Mask is defeated, losing his territory.
+Mr. Freeze briefly controls the only section of Gotham that still has electricity—until Batman brings him down.
+Batman later appoints Oracle’s field agent, ten-year-old Cassie Cain as the new Batgirl!
+(The Joker Vol. 2 #11 tells us Cassie is still a teenager by 2021, which places her at this young age for her Batgirl debut.)
+Eventually, Black Mask loses his territory to Batman.
 Meanwhile, Two-Face turns evil again, kidnapping Renee Montoya, Renee’s brother Benny Montoya, and Commissioner Gordon, putting the latter on a mock trial.
 Batman and Renee rescue Commissioner Gordon and bust Two-Face in the process.
 Soon after, Huntress steps up her game and inserts herself in the middle of a conflict between Lieutenant Billy Pettit’s rogue GCPD gang and Joker’s gang (featuring Harley Quinn and dozens of Joker lookalikes).
 Batman and Nightwing intervene just in time to save Huntress’ life.
 The Caped Crusader gains a newfound respect for Huntress.
 Note that the original Modern Age “No Man’s Land” lasted well over a full calendar year, but that ain’t the case on the Rebirth Era timeline.
 There’s just no room for it.
 “No Man’s Land,” which continues on our timeline below, will only last for a couple months.

 –the second feature to Detective Comics #1056